 When you enter the menu, certain icons will be highlighted, Figure 12.2c.

+Note: If

-Note: If is pressed, in the middle of programming, it will clear the changes made and revert to the prior programmed settings.
+is pressed, in the middle of programming, it will clear the changes made and revert to the prior programmed settings.
 This feature can be used to make corrections.

 - Tap ▼ or ▲ to change the hour in 1-hour increments.
-To switch from "AM" to "PM" you must round a 12-Hour period. - 2.
-Tap \square to accept and save the change. - 3.
-Tap is to program the end time for the cycle. - Tap ▼ or ▲ to change the hour in 1-hour increments.
+To switch from "AM" to "PM" you must round a 12-Hour period. - Tap to accept and save the change. - 3.
+Tap to program the end time for the cycle. - 4.
+Tap ▼ or ▲ to change the hour in 1-hour increments.
 To switch from "AM" to "PM" you must round a 12-Hour period. - 5.
-Tap \square to accept and save the change. - Tap storeturn to the Heat and Filter Menu.
+Tap let to accept and save the change. - 6.
+Tap \subseteq to return to the Heat and Filter Menu.
 Tap again to return to the Settings Menu.

 Summer Logic: In warm weather, the water temperature in the spa may exceed the set temperature.
 This condition may occur due to heat transference from the filter/circulation pump and jets pumps.
-If the water temperature is higher than 95°F (35°C) and rises two degrees above the set temperature, a "Summer Logic" condition occurs that deactivates the filter/circulation pump and CLEARRAY®.
+If the water temperature is higher than 95°F (35°C) and rises 2°F above the set temperature, a "Summer Logic" condition occurs that deactivates the filter/circulation pump and CLEARRAY®.
 This safety feature cannot be altered!
-The filter/circulation pump and CLEARRAY® will remain off until the water temperature cools to the set temperature (except between 9am-11am when the filter/circulation pump runs for it's mandatory 2 hour cycle.)
+The filter/circulation pump and CLEARRAY® will remain off until the water temperature cools to the set temperature (except when the filter/circulation pump runs for it's mandatory 3-hour cycles between 8am-11am and 8pm-11pm.)
 To help prevent a "Summer Logic" condition, it may be necessary to reduce filter/circulation pump cycles run times in warm weather.